Last Updated on

 Enjoy the fare at the Chill Grill, the largest dining venue on the island.
 Another fun option is South Beach, where you’ll find games such as volleyball, paddle-boarding, and beach ball.
 Jet skiing excursions are also available.

-Attractions Younger Kids Will Enjoy
+Attractions on CocoCay Younger Kids Will Enjoy

 Kids of all ages will love Thrill Waterpark.
 Splashaway Bay is an aqua park with sprinklers, geysers, drench buckets, pools and five water slides with 3 racers little competitors will love.
 Don’t miss Captain Jill’s Galleon pirate ship with water spurting out from all sides.
 You’ll see it as soon as you enter the island.
 It’s ideal for kids who are under 42 inches and it will be easy for them to spend loads of time there.
 It also comes at an ideal price — free of charge!